Are you planning to visit the most fascinating country India?

 The majority of the tourists definitely add New Delhi to their list of places to visit in India.

 Although I have met many foreign tourists-

-Solely came to visit New Delhi only
+People Who Solely comes to visit New Delhi only

 It’s totally people’s preferences that how they want to travel and in the end, all that matters is your experience while traveling.

-If I have to answer in the simplified terms, it feels “Good” “Amazing” “Awesome” “Cool” and all other words that ultimately signify the happiness and joy to express my love for the home city New Delhi.
+If I have to answer in simplified terms, it feels “Good” “Amazing” “Awesome” “Cool” and all other words that ultimately signify the happiness and joy to express my love for the home city New Delhi.